dobots/scenario_runner/bt_demo/README.md

 ## 3. Create a ROS2 package called bt_demo

-In the next step we will create a new package called bt_demo in your workspace.
+In the next step, we will create a new package called bt_demo in your workspace.
 You can either clone our bt_demo package, read through the tutorials, and only execute the code or you can create your own bt_demo package, and walk through the tutorials step-by-step.
 I would recommend the second option.
 This way you can use our bt_demo package for help and debugging.

 3. Create a ROS2 package called bt_demo: